chiefbiiko/bwt/spec.md

 corresponding generation and verification procedures.

-BWT aims to prevent any [ambiguities and flaws](🔮) incorporated in the [JOSE standards](🔮) by two main guiding principles:
+BWT aims to prevent any [ambiguities and flaws](🔮) incorporated in the [JOSE standards](🔮) by two main guiding principles: no crypto agility, and secure by design.

-* cryptographic mechanisms cannot be influenced by a user

-* secure by default - i.e. any token is encrypted and authenticated

 In addition to making BWT rather foolproof the above guidelines yield lean and simple APIs for the token generation and verification procedures.
 In sum, these
 design basics minimize the possibility of deployment vulnerabilities.